-The annual parade, opening ceremony and B-1 bomber flyover will not take place but don’t worry, there will still be plenty to do.
+The annual parade, opening ceremony, and B-1 bomber flyover are back after a one-hiatus for 2020’s modified (but still awesome) event.
 When is the Sturgis rally you ask?
-This year’s event runs from August 7th to August 16th with more concerts, bike shows and yes, riding than you can cram into one week.
+This year’s event runs from August 6th to August 15th with as many concerts, bike shows and, rides as you can cram into one week.

 About the Sturgis Motorcycle Rally

-Sturgis is a South Dakota biker rally that brings together riders from all over the country for some summer fun.
-The Black Hills boasts some of the best riding in the country, so it makes sense that everyone would want to get out and soak in the scenery.
-And, while everyone’s already out riding together, why not throw in some food, music, and awesome vendors to make it a true party!
+Sturgis is a South Dakota biker rally that brings riders from all over the country together for raucous summer fun.
+The Black Hills boasts some of the best riding in the country, so it makes sense that motorcycle riders and party lovers alike convene each year.
+And, while everyone’s already out riding together, why not throw in some food, music, and awesome vendors to make a week of it!

 The first Sturgis Motorcycle Rally was held on August 14th, 1938.
 It was organized by the Jackpine Gypsies Motorcycle Club and led by a local motorcycle dealer named Clarence “Pappy” Hoel.
 The rally was originally centered around a series of motorcycle races and riding skills competitions.
-Racing remains a big part of the Sturgis biker rally with motocross, flat track and hill climb events scheduled throughout the week.
+Racing remains a large part of the Sturgis Biker Rally with motocross, flat track and hill climb events scheduled throughout the week.
 The famous hill climb and motocross tracks can be seen just off the interstate on the West end of town.

-This year marks the 80th anniversary of this big South Dakota motorcycle event.
+This year marks the 81st anniversary of the landmark South Dakota motorcycle event.
 (Due to gas rationing in support of the war efforts, the Sturgis Rally did not take place from 1939-1941.)
-Throughout these 80 years, Sturgis bike week has certainly grown and evolved to become a can’t miss event for motorcycle enthusiasts.
+Throughout these 81 years, Sturgis bike week has grown and evolved to become a banner event for motorcycle enthusiasts around the world.

-If you haven’t heard of the rally before, you may be wondering where is Sturgis at?
-The city of Sturgis is located in western South Dakota on I-90, just east of the Wyoming border.
-This small town lies in the heart of the Black Hills and offers some of the most unique and beautiful scenery in the country – including Mount Rushmore which is only about an hour away.
+If you haven’t attended the rally before, you might be wondering “where is Sturgis?”
+The city of Sturgis is located in western South Dakota on I-90, near the Wyoming border.
+This small town lies in the heart of the Black Hills and offers some of the most unique and beautiful scenery in the country – including Mount Rushmore, which is only about an hour away.
 If you’ve ever visited the area, it’s easy to see why the Black Hills motorcycle rally has become so popular with the riding community.

-The Sturgis Bike Rally 2020 starts on August 7th and goes through August 16th – and there’s plenty to do within that time!
-Riding is, of course, at the forefront but there’s tons of other chances for fun.
+The Sturgis Bike Rally 2021 starts on August 6th and goes through August 15th – and there’s almost too much to do within that short time!
+Riding is, of course, at the forefront but there are tons of other chances for adventure.
 Make sure you have a place to stay close by so you’re never too far away from all the event has to offer.

 Must do at the Sturgis Motorcycle Rally